 In association with Light and Shadows — Caravaggio • The Italian Baroque Master exhibition, Asia Society Hong Kong Center has developed Little Caravaggio, a multi-platform interactive learning app.
 The app is designed based on Caravaggio’s virtuosic techniques such as chiaroscuro – with the application of chiaroscuro filters, and drawing tools based on Caravaggio’s color palette.

-In additional, Asia Society Hong Kong Center has hosted 8 sessions of Little Caravaggio - Light and Shadows Multimedia Learning App Workshop at Pacific Place to demostrate how to create your very own Baroque style masterpiece with this app.
-If you missed out on our workshops previously, download our Little Caravaggio app now from iTunes or Google Play store and follow the demostration video below.
+In additional, Asia Society Hong Kong Center has hosted 8 sessions of Little Caravaggio - Light and Shadows Multimedia Learning App Workshop at Pacific Place to demonstrate how to create your very own Baroque style masterpiece with this app.
+If you missed out on our workshops previously, download our Little Caravaggio app now from iTunes or Google Play store and follow the demonstration video below.

 Artworks created in our Little Caravaggio - Light and Shadows Multimedia Learning App Workshops